pondrejk/dizzer/chap-carto_insight.md

 Inspirations from product design (praktika lens, beat machines), photography (Muybridge and Marey), cinematography, video (youtube, other video services :P)
 - Also dealing with dynamic data more of a problem of intracomposition but extracomposition affected too (different scales, etc.)

+amount of hand-holding?
+(move to one of the questions)
+Here we need probably some inspiration from other fields.
+Aim is moving somewhere inbetween the presentation and exploratory interfaces, possibly to get the best of the both.
+Exploratory interfaces could do some hinting, notifying which findings make sense and which not.
+Designers of exploratory interfaces could give greater thought to what questions users might want to ask about the portrayed data.
+(But careful on generalization with user personas -- see below on weaponization of design).

 **4. How to extend the spatio-temporal analysis faculty in digital maps.**

+The range of possible future states of the application is only to be guessed.
+In other words, the task is to design the map well for previously unseen data.

 - challenges in finding causal relationships
 - challenges in processing big data

 Causation-related questions for cartography (TDOO )
 - finding spatio-temporal co-location that would suport causation hypotheseis is in currently realized by comparing spatial patterns.
 The causal delays may hamper such comparison, one approach is extend the time range of records (e.g. comparing cummulative data within two choroplets can smooth the volatilites in favor of the overall tendency).
 - Another approach is in looking for some general similarities between two sets of shapshots (spatial patterns) -- if there is some similarity ocurring at some interval then we have identified the delay interval.
 This is spatial but not temporal collocation.
 Problem: this assumes causal relationships across the whole area of pattern -- how to search for delay in just a sub area?